KristianWedberg/actionetl-dataflow-link-throughput/README.md

    ```c#
    dotnet run --configuration Release
    ```

+Why not report your results in the blog comments?

-> We create thousands of workers, so logging of `Info` messages has been disabled
+> NOTE: We create thousands of workers, so logging of `Info` messages has been disabled
 > to focus on the benchmark results.
 You can change to default logging by changing
 > `minlevel="Warn"` to `minlevel="Info"` in "nlog.config" for the file destination
 > like this: